annat-github/R-gt-package/README.md

 # R-gt-package
-Explore how to create beautiful tables in R using functions available in gt package
+Explore how to create beautiful tables in R using functions available in gt package.
+Adapted from RStudio blog.